MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-known-issues.md

 - Using [Group Policy Analytics](/mem/intune/configuration/group-policy-analytics) in Endpoint Manager, you can evaluate your existing group policy objects (GPO).
 The analysis shows the policies that are available, and policies that aren't available.
 - In endpoint management, policies are deployed to users and groups.
 They aren't applied in LSDOU order.
 This behavior is a mind shift, so make sure your users and groups are in order.

-  For more specific information and guidance on policy assignment in Microsoft Intune, see [Assign user and device profiles in Microsoft Intune](/mem/intune/configuration/device-profile-assign).
+  For more specific information and guidance on policy assignment in Microsoft Intune, go to [Assign user and device profiles in Microsoft Intune](/mem/intune/configuration/device-profile-assign).

 - Inventory your policies, and determine what they do.
 You may find categories or groupings, such as policies that focus on security, policies that focus on the OS, and so on.